 Mr. Kirby assumed his role as Chief Executive Officer in 2020 amid the COVID-19 pandemic, the most disruptive crisis in aviation history.
-In 2022, our business was recovering, generating an operating margin of 5.2% and an adjusted operating margin(1) of 5.5%, a pre-tax margin of 2.2% and an adjusted pre-tax margin(1) of 5.5%, a pre-tax margin of 2.2% and an adjusted pre-tax margin(1) of 5.5%.
-This trend continued in 2023, with an operating margin(1) of 7.8% and an adjusted operating margin(1) of 9.6%, a pre-tax margin of 6.3% and an adjusted pre-tax margin(1) of 8.0% and diluted earnings per share of \$2.23 and adjusted filuted earnings per share(1) of \$2.52.
-This trend continued in 2023, with an operating margin of 7.8% and an adjusted operating margin(1) of 9.6%, a pre-tax margin of 6.3% and an adjusted pre-tax margin(1) of 8.0% and diluted earnings per share of \$7.89 and adjusted diluted earnings per share(1) of \$1.05.
+In 2022, our business was recovering, generating an operating margin of 5.2% and an adjusted operating margin 10 of 5.5%, a pre-tax margin of 2.2% and an adjusted pre-tax margin 10 of 2.5% and diluted earnings per share of \$2.23 and adjusted diluted earnings per share of \$2.23 and adjusted operating margin 10 of 2.5%.
+This trend continued in 2023, with an operating margin of 7.8% and an adjusted operating margin 10 of 9.6%, a pre-tax margin of 6.3% and an adjusted operating margin 10 of 8.0% and diluted earnings per share of \$7.89 and adjusted diluted earnings per share of \$7.89 and adjusted diluted earnings per share of \$1.05.
 Our strategy has nearly brought us back to our pre-pandemic performance.
 In addition to another year of consistently strong financial performance, Mr. Kirby and his leadership team have positioned United to continue to drive performance for years to come and have made key contributions to the development and execution of our United Next growth strategy.
 For example, in 2023, we announced orders for 110 more aircraft for delivery beginning in 2028, which was a significant United Next milestone.
 Our United Next strategy is expected to increase United's average gauge in North America, increase the total number of available seats per departure and significantly lower carbon emissions per seat.
-As discussed in more detail below, we have achieved this through:
+As discussed in more detail below, we have achieved this through: achieved this through:

-1 Our diversified re

-U consisting of basi

-with low-cost car

-offerings that set

-venue strategy t us apart from our competitors
+Our diversified revenue strategy consisting of basic offerings competitive with low-cost carriers and premium offerings that set us apart from our competitors